fyysikkokilta/fk-kiltisbot/README.md

 # FK kiltisbot

 Kiltisbot is a bot that provides many telegram integrations to Guild of Physics' services.
-Its features e.g. printing Guild's calendar events to telegram user, notifying in group chats about new posts in Fiirumi and digital stoke system for Guild's candy closet.
+Its features e.g. printing Guild's calendar events to telegram user and digital stoke system for Guild's candy closet.
 Try it: https://t.me/@Fk_kiltisbot

 ## Installation & running